FROSTR-ORG/.github/profile/README.md

 If you are new to FROSTR, the best way to get started is by downloading **Igloo** for your desktop of choice.
 Generate a new **nsec** (for testing), and create a basic 2/3 multi-signature setup.
 Then you can experiment with using **frost2x** for browser-based signing (using NIP-07).
 The steps are as follows:

-* Download and run the [Igloo](https://github.com/FROSTR-ORG/igloo/releases) desktop app from github, for your platform of choice.
+* Download and run the [igloo desktop app](https://github.com/FROSTR-ORG/igloo/releases) from github, for your platform of choice.
-* Download the [frost2x](https://github.com/FROSTR-ORG/frost2x/releases) extension from github, or (soon) the chrome web store.
+* Download and install the [frost2x extension](https://github.com/FROSTR-ORG/frost2x/releases) from github, or (soon) the chrome web store.
 * Use Igloo to generate a new **nsec** and 2/3 multi-signature setup (with 3 shares).
 * Load the first share into Igloo, configure your relays, and start the signing server.
 * Import the second share (along with **bfgroup**) into the **frost2x** extension.